 - 8.1.
 The Definitive Map communities are Caerwent, Llanvihangel Rogiet, Rogiet and Undy.
 Modern communities are Caerwent, Magor with Undy and Rogiet.
-For section C to E the communities as recorded on the Definitive Map are Llanvihangel Rogiet and Rogiet.
-Since the development of the Definitive Map the community boundaries have changed and Rogiet is the current community. - 8.2.
+For section A to C the community is Caerwent. - 8.2.
 The public rights of way are registered on the Definitive Map and Statement for the area of Monmouthshire.
-These maps have a "Relevant" date of 1 July 1952, were published on the 16 November 1967 and are now kept under continuous review by Monmouthshire County Council Countryside Office. - 8.3.
+These maps have a "Relevant" date of 1st July 1952; were finally published on the 16 November 1967 and are now kept under continuous review by Monmouthshire County Council Countryside Office. - 8.3.
 The County Council was required under section 27 of the National Parks and Access to the Countryside Act 1949, to carry out a survey and define all those footpaths, bridleways and roads used as public paths which it considered were public.
 The process of producing the Definitive Map and Statement went through three stages. - 8.4.
 The former County of Monmouthshire (Gwent) carried out this task by sending a map to every Community Council.
 The Community Councils were asked to walk every path and provide details of them.
 A public meeting had to be held and local people recommended alteration at this stage. - 8.5.
 The Draft Map was deposited in all District Offices as well as at County Hall.
 Notice of its publication and where it could be inspected was given in local papers and the London Gazette.
 A period of time (not less than four months) was allowed for representations and objections to be made to the Council in relation to the paths shown or omitted on the draft plans and statements.
 The Draft map was published on the 16th December 1952 and 12 years later the Provisional map was published on the 17th September 1965.
 During this period any user who was not satisfied with decisions could appeal to the secretary of state who appointed a representative to hear appeals and come to a decision. - 8.6.
 As a result of the first consultation the Draft Definitive map has a number of working marks recording changes made.
 There are short parallel red lines that remove the alignments of routes marked in blue and there are red lines that add the alignments of omitted public rights of way.
-The Draft Definitive map dated 16 December 1952 shows the alignment of the route in question C to E marked red along with the symbol CRF for Cartroad footpath.
+The Draft Definitive Map dated 16 December 1952 shows the alignment of the route in question A to C unmarked.